 Emma Clare Finnegan Nelson, soprano

-Emma not only loves performing in Resonance alongside her friends, but also enjoys arranging music for their unique voices.
-With over six years of experience arranging for a variety of treble groups, Emma welcomes the challenge of taking pre existing songs and putting her own unique twist on it to fit the sound of an ensemble.
-She earned her Bachelor of Musical Arts from the DePauw University School of Music in 2020 with a double major in Music and Cellular and Molecular Biology.
-Although Emma currently researches retinal eye diseases at the University of Wisconsin-Madison, she still keeps music a part of her life through arranging, audio mixing, and singing with Resonance.
-Some of her favorite genres to listen to and perform include indie funk, mid-2000s pop, and jazz.
-In her free time, she enjoys playing tennis, downhill skiing, and hanging out with her friends virtually!
+Emma has over seven years of experience arranging for treble groups, and she recently welcomed the challenge of composing original works for Resonance.
+Emma earned her bachelor’s from DePauw University in 2020 with a double major in Music and Cellular & Molecular Biology.
+She works at the University of Wisconsin-Madison researching stem cells and retinal eye diseases, but she still keeps music a part of her life through singing in her car and completing projects with Resonance.
+Some of her favorite music genres are indie funk, mid-2000s pop, and jazz.
+In her free time, she enjoys playing tennis, downhill skiing, and hanging out with her friends!

 Suzette Hartsfield-Jones, mezzo-soprano